Disclaimer: We hope you’ll love the products we recommend. RelaxLikeABoss.com may earn a commission on qualifying purchases from Amazon Associates.

 It comes with multiple reclining positions that you can set up for different positions, depending on where your knee feels most comfortable.

-Although it markets itself as a home theatre seat, this chair’s multiple function feature is great for helping your knee recover after surgery.
+Although it markets itself as a home theatre seat, this chair’s multiple function features is great for helping your knee recover after surgery.

 That’s especially true because it comes with an attachable swivel tray that could fit a plate of food, your laptop or even a book.